Louisville braces for protests after Breonna Taylor grand jury report

 “The national attention here is so great, the potential for outsiders so significant, the possibility of someone taking something peaceful and trying to turn it into something that’s not, is all there," Beshear said Tuesday.

-Protests had already started with large crowds marching through the streets Wednesday.
+Protests had already started with large crowds marching through the streets Wednesday after the grand jury report.
+They shouted: “No justice, no peace,” while others cried.

+Protests began in Louisville and elsewhere after a 911 call Taylor's boyfriend placed following her killing was made public.

 The Associated Press contributed to this report.